Charlotte Cornfield: Could Have Done Anything (2023)

 Could Have Done Anything is Cornfield's fifth studio album, released in May 2023.
 Across six days, she worked with producer Josh Kaufman at Dreamland Recording Studios in Hurley, New York.
 Carolyn Droke of Uproxx wrote that Cornfield's record is "touched with the feeling of safety and comfort that comes with falling in love".
 Dylan Barnabe of Exclaim! argued the album "weaves a rich tapestry of quotidian moments" and proposed that Cornfield could be a successor to Gordon Lightfoot's "mantle of quiet profundity".
 The Toronto Stars Richie Assaly described Could Have Done Anything as an expression of Cornfield's "gift for penning simple but evocative lyrics that carry listeners to a specific time or place".
 In Pitchfork, Peyton Thomas described the album as "an alt-folk record unmoored from place and time" and noted its brevity and the non-linear nature of its narratives.

 Cornfield released the single "Audience of One", produced by Kaufman, in September 2024.

+Hurts Like Hell (2026)

+Cornfield's sixth album and debut for Merge Records, Hurts Like Hell, was released in March 2026.
+The album features Feist, Maia Friedman, Christian Lee Hutson, Núria Graham, El Kempner, Buck Meek and members of Lake Street Dive.

+In Exclaim!, Dylan Barnabe described Hurts Like Hell as "one of the year's best meditations on the embryonic nature of life's firsts and lasts, and everything in between" and identified the effect of the birth of Cornfield's first child as a theme.
+Matt Melis of The A. V. Club characterised the album as "a collection of charming, funny, and poignant stories from a vantage point that only comes from having once been young, awkward, and, yes, hurt like hell in the process", praised Cornfield's storytelling, and proposed ageing, confusion and self-doubt as its themes.
+In Pitchfork, Madison Bloom noted that Hurts Like Hells lyrics were less personal than those of Cornfield's earlier albums and praised Adam Brisbin's pedal steel guitar performance.

+The album was shortlisted for the 2026 Polaris Music Prize, and its title track was shortlisted for the SOCAN Polaris Song Prize.